-- the day you lodge your tax return for the financial year you made the contributions, or - the end of the financial year following the year in which the personal contributions were made.
+- 1. the day you lodge your tax return for the financial year you made the contributions, or - 2. the end of the financial year following the year in which the personal contributions were made.

-Also UniSuper must hold these contributions and hasn't begun paying a superannuation income stream based on all or part of these contributions, rolled all or part of the contributions to another fund or paid all or part of the contributions as a benefit.
+In addition, UniSuper must still hold these contributions and can't have begun paying a superannuation income stream based on all or part of these contributions, rolled all or part of the contributions to another fund or paid all or part of the contributions as a benefit.

-Any contributions on which you claim a tax deduction will be treated as concessional contributions, and will be generally taxed at 15% (if they don't exceed the concessional contributions cap).
+Any contributions on which you claim a tax deduction will be treated as concessional contributions, and will generally be taxed at 15% (if they don't exceed the concessional contributions cap).